Pratiksha Apurv: Career

-Her Mystical Moments series of paintings at the Rashtrapati Bhawan Museum was attended by President Pranab Mukherjee, Vice President Hamid Ansari and Prime Minister Narendra Modi on July 25, 2016.
+Her Mystical Moments series of paintings at the Rashtrapati Bhawan Museum was inaugurated by Prime Minister Narendra Modi on July 25, 2016 and hosted by The president of India Pranab Mukherjee.

 A book The Mystic and Her Colours, a collection of her columns from The Speaking Tree illustrated by her paintings, was published in September 2018.

 Meditative art

 Her paintings include religious imagery, spiritual icons, and abstract symbols.
 Apurv has also contemporary figures silhouetted in black against a colourful background featuring people engaged in various forms of social interaction like dancing with one another or engrossed in quiet, intimate dialogue.
 Some of her paintings have strong overtones of Tibetan influences such as "Jalpari," which has a colourful mythological figure rising out of the water against an elaborately detailed sky.
 A figure prays behind a finely detailed fretwork screen in the painting 'Devotion' and a tranquil Buddha head with rays of light radiating around it appears in 'Illuminations'.

+The inner sound of Aum had undoubtedly transformed Pratiksha and 6 paintings were born out of that experience.